sketchbuch/vsc-workspace-sidebar/README.md

   expect(getPathToDev()).to.equal(myPath)
   ```

-- If just testing functions that do not use VSCode, you can run `mocha:compile` and then `mocha:test` to test - but if you use any part of the VSCode API (inc. ENUMs) then you will need to run the tests via the debugger.
+- If just testing functions that do not use VSCode or just using VSCode types, you can run `mocha:compile` and then `mocha:test` to test - but if you use any part of the VSCode API (**inc. ENUMs**) then you will need to run the tests via the debugger.

 - You can package a test version of the extension as a vsix file using the command: `vsce package`.
   - Test the VSIX on Linux, Mac, and Windows.